’13 Reasons Why’ Renewed For Season 3 At Netflix

 — 13 Reasons Why (@13ReasonsWhy) December 7, 2017

 13 Reasons Why Season 1 was adapted from the novel of the same name.
 The story centers around Hannah Baker, a high school student who commits suicide and leaves a set of tapes detailing the reasons she decided to take her own life, 13 in all.
-Hannah’s tapes call out her classmates for bad behavior, and reveal her thoughts while she was contemplating suicide.
-When her classmate, Clay Jenson, gets the tapes his life changes forever.
+Hannah’s tapes call out her classmates for bad behavior and reveal her thoughts while she was contemplating suicide.
+When her classmate, Clay Jenson, gets the tapes, his life changes forever.

 13 Reasons Why Season 2 followed up with a trial as Hannah’s parents decided to sue the high school for being negligent with how they allow the students to act, as well as failing to report and recognize the signs that Hannah showed.
-The sophomore season, much like Season 1, was very intense, and included graphic scenes featuring sexual content, drug use, violence, extreme bullying, and even a planned school shooting.
+The sophomore season, much like Season 1, was very intense and included graphic scenes featuring sexual content, drug use, violence, extreme bullying, and even a planned school shooting.

 What happens now?
 Season 3 of #13ReasonsWhy is coming. pic.twitter.com/B5brKfPGYZ